-Conversion of a real numeric value to a fixed-point type may overflow and/or may require rounding.
 When the source value does not fit within the range of the fixed-point type, the conversion overflows.
 Of the two common approaches for fixed-point overflow handling (saturation and modular wrap-around) only saturation is required by this Technical Report; for a description of modular wrap-around, see Annex E.4.
 When calculating the saturated result on fixed-point overflow, the source value is replaced by the closest available fixed-point value.
-(For unsigned fixed-point types, this will be either zero or the maximal positive value of the fixed-point type.)
+(For unsigned fixed-point types, this will be either zero or the maximal positive value of the fixed-point type.
+For signed fixed-point types it will be the maximal negative or maximal positive value of the fixed-point type.)